f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

   :align: center
   :scale: 80%

 To see how this translates into real performance, it is good to look at a Layer7 metric as that is something that is highly dependent on CPU resources.
 If you look at the published Layer7 (Inf-Inf) numbers, you’ll notice that each rSeries replacement provides higher numbers than the previous generation iSeries.
 This is likely due to the newer generation of processors, the fact that some processing is dedicated to the F5OS platform layer, and the fact that the CPU’s can boost higher than previous generations.
-Generally, each rSeries platform is going to be faster than each iSeries platfrom it will replace (each metric will vary), but it’s safe to propose the following replacements: i5600 --> r5600, i5800 --> r5800, i7600/i7800 --> r5900.
+Generally, each rSeries platform is going to be faster than each iSeries platform it will replace (each metric will vary), but it’s safe to propose the following replacements: i5600 --> r5600, i5800 --> r5800, i7600/i7800 --> r5900.
 Also keep in mind rSeries has the latest Intel processing and crypto support so things like ECC ciphers are now accelerated in hardware which was not the case with appliances before the iSeries line.

 .. image:: images/rseries_performance_and_sizing/image25.png
   :align: center
   :scale: 50%

 Because each appliance has a different number of CPU’s, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
 In the graph below it is done for Layer7 RPS (Inf-Inf) but you could use the same math for any metric.
-Note the graph below is not derived from a per vCPU test, it is taking a published appliance metric and dividing it by the number of vCPU’s to come up with a per vCPU metric.
+Note the graph below is not derived from a per vCPU test, it is taking a published appliance metric and dividing it by the number of vCPU’s (minus the platform vCPU's) to come up with a per vCPU metric.
 As mentioned above using the rSeries metric which is (minus the platform CPU’s) is the most realistic.

 .. image:: images/rseries_performance_and_sizing/image26.png
   :align: center